 4. Installing the SSL Certificate without prior experience

 If you’ve never installed an SSL before, and don’t have any experience in managing your hosting account, better leave this step to a seasoned developer.
-Although all Certificate Authorities offer step by step guides on how to install their products on a specific server, you don’t want to risk messing with your server configuration.
+Although we offer step by step guides on how to install their products on a specific server, you don’t want to risk messing with your server configuration.
 A small mistake can lead to a big problem.
-Ask a developer friend, or hire us to install the SSL Certificate, and spare you the stress and hassle.

 5. Ignoring post-installation actions